UK-Export-Finance/exip/README.md

 - `currency`
 - `currenciesCount`

-Keystone will also automatically create a countries table in the database with any fields listed in the keystone schema as columns in the said table.
+Keystone will also automatically create a currencies table in the database with any fields listed in the keystone schema as columns in the said table.

 ### Keystone hooks